Macchi M.39: Design and development

+The M.39 was powered by a Fiat AS.2 water-cooled V-12 piston engine, which was directly drove the propeller.
+This engine, which was installed within the aircraft's nose, was equipped with three double carburetors, one for every four cylinders, that were specifically designed as to enable them to operate normally at practically any orientation of the aircraft.
+The power-to-weight ratio achieved by this engine, inclusive of the water in the cylinder jackets and tubing, the residual oil, the starter apparatus and the fuel pump, was exceptionally low (467 grams (1.03 lb.) per hp); it was reportedly lighter that any other powerplant in its power range in production with any other manufacturer in the world at that time.

-The M.39 had features specializing it for Schneider Trophy competition.
-The course circuit required left turns, so the left wing had a slightly greater span than the right wing to allow the aircraft to make tighter left-hand turns.
+The M.39 was specifically built to compete for the Schneider Trophy; accordingly, its design had specialised features to aid it in this exact purpose.
+As the course circuit required left turns, the left wing of the aircraft had a slightly greater span than the right wing, which permitted the aircraft to make tighter left-hand turns.
 To counteract propeller torque reaction, the floats had unequal buoyancy.
+Furthermore, fuel was stored within these floats.

-Macchi built two versions of the M.39, a trainer version and a racer.
-The trainer version had an increased wingspan of 10.23 metres (33ft 7in) -compared to the 9.26m (30ft 4.5in) of the racers- and was powered by a 447-kilowatt (600-horsepower) Fiat AS.2 liquid-cooled V12 engine, while the racing version had a 597-kilowatt (800-horsepower) Fiat AS.2.
+Macchi produced two versions of the M.39, a trainer version and a racer.
+The trainer version had an increased wingspan of 10.23 metres (33 ft 7in) -compared to the 9.26m (30 ft 4.5in) of the racers- and was powered by a 447-kilowatt (600-horsepower) Fiat AS.2 liquid-cooled V12 engine, while the racing version had a 597-kilowatt (800-horsepower) Fiat AS.2.
 Macchi built two trainers, three racers, and one non-flying static-test airframe.
 The first M.39, a trainer with serial number MM.72, was built in only a few months.
 It was soon followed by the second trainer (MM.73), the three racers (MM.74, MM.75, and MM.76), and the static-test airframe.